siliconcompiler/siliconcompiler/docs/tutorials/picorv32_ram.rst

     ├── picorv32_top.py
     └── picorv32_top.v

 Your ``picorv32_top.py`` build script should take about 20 minutes to run on the cloud servers if they are not too busy, with most of that time spent in the routing task.
-As with the previous designs, you should see periodic updates on its progress, and you should receive a screenshot and metrics summary once the job is complete:
+As with the previous designs, you should see updates on its progress printed every 30 seconds, and you should receive a screenshot and metrics summary once the job is complete:

 .. image:: ../_images/picorv32_ram_report.png